Search for Higgs boson exotic decays into Lorentz-boosted light bosons in the four-$\tau$ final state at $\sqrt{s}=13$ TeV with the ATLAS detector: Object and event selection

 Muons are reconstructed using the information from the inner-detector system, the muon spectrometer, and the calorimeters~\cite{MUON-2018-03}.
 Muon candidates are required to have $\pt > 5\,\GeV$ and $|\eta|< 2.5$.
 Muons must also satisfy the \textit{medium identification working point} defined in detail in Ref.~\cite{MUON-2018-03}.
-Muons from $\tau$-lepton decays can be displaced from the primary vertex due to the long $\tau$-lepton lifetime, so a loose requirement on the transverse impact parameter significance $|d_0/\sigma_{d_0}| < 7$ is imposed.
+Muons from $\tau$-lepton decays can be displaced from the primary vertex due to the $\tau$-lepton lifetime, so a loose requirement on the transverse impact parameter significance $|d_0/\sigma_{d_0}| < 7$ is imposed.
 The longitudinal impact parameter is required to satisfy $|z_{0}\sin\theta|<0.5\,\text{mm}$ relative to the position of the primary vertex.

 Electrons are reconstructed by matching clusters in the electromagnetic calorimeter to tracks in the inner detector~\cite{EGAM-2018-01}.
 Electron candidates are required to meet the criteria of $\pt > 7\,\GeV$ and $|\eta| < 2.47$, excluding the calorimeter transition region $1.37 < |\eta| < 1.52$.
 Additionally, all electrons must satisfy a \textit{loose} likelihood identification criterion~\cite{EGAM-2018-01}.
-These electrons are used exclusively to remove double-counted objects.

-The reconstruction of the \tauhad\ candidates is seeded by jets formed using the \antikt\ algorithm~\cite{Cacciari:2008gp} as implemented in \Fastjet~\cite{Fastjet} with a radius parameter $R=0.4$.
-The seed jet is referred to as $\tau_{\text{seed}}$ jet.
+The reconstruction of the \tauhad\ candidates starts from jets formed using the \antikt\ algorithm~\cite{Cacciari:2008gp} as implemented in \Fastjet~\cite{Fastjet} with a radius parameter $R=0.4$.
+This jet is referred to as seed jet, $\tau_{\text{seed}}$ jet.
 The inputs to the \antikt\ algorithm are topological clusters of calorimeter cells~\cite{PERF-2014-07}.
 The tracks associated with the $\tau_{\text{seed}}$ jet are used to determine the number of charged hadrons resulting from the decay of the $\tau$-lepton.
 To distinguish \tauhad candidates originating from hadronic $\tau$-lepton decays from those originating from jets initiated by the hadronisation of quarks or gluons, a recurrent neural network (RNN) identification algorithm~\cite{ATL-PHYS-PUB-2019-033} is used.
 The RNN uses information from reconstructed tracks and calorimeter energy clusters associated with the \tauhad candidates, as well as several high-level discriminating variables as input.
 A dedicated boosted decision tree (BDT) electron veto is also constructed to reject the backgrounds arising from electrons faking \tauhad~\cite{ATL-PHYS-PUB-2015-045}.